gary-dalton/Twenty47/docs/index.rst

 * py-boto
 * Amazon Web Services

-These requirements are given in more detail in :ref:`requirements`.

 Installation
 ============
 Once the requirements are met, the Twenty47 application may be installed on the server.
-See installation for more details, :ref:`installation`.
+See installation for more details, :doc:`installation`.

 Indices and tables